Why a liberal, risk-averse professor went back to campus when she didn’t have to

 But now, as she drove to work, the safe distance she’d fought so hard to maintain between herself and the pandemic was rapidly collapsing.

 “I’m going to focus on the driving since I haven’t done it in a while.
-I’ve got to go, Mom,” Liebell said on the phone.
+I’ve got to go, Mum,” Liebell said on the phone.

 The coronavirus has fundamentally changed how people work — whether it’s behind masks and Plexiglass or at home and over Zoom.
 Today more workers are doing their jobs at home than in traditional office settings, with an estimated 42 percent of the U.S. labor force working from home full time, eight times as many as before the coronavirus shutdowns, according to Stanford University’s Institute for Economic Policy Research.
 But pressure to return to offices and classrooms has grown as the pandemic drags on.